rickwporter/openapi-spec-tools/CLI_GEN.md

 ### Create CLI layout file

-The CLI layout file provides the structure to the CLI, and refers to the OAS for the details.
+The CLI layout file provides the structure to the CLI, and refers to the OAS operations for the details.

+The easiest way to get started is to get a suggested layout file using `cli-gen layout suggest` for your OpenAPI specification.
+This creates a layout file that uses the path names to form the CLI structure, and uses all the OpenAPI spec operations.
+This process is imperfect, but provides a good starting point.

 A short example of a `widget` sevice is provided below.
 The idea is that your OAS would define the operations referred to by `operationId`.

 ```yaml
 main: